A Decade's Battle on Dataset Bias: Are We There Yet?: Analysis

 \subsection{Self-supervised Learning}

-Thus far, all our dataset classification results are presented under a \textit{fully-supervised} protocol: the models are trained end-to-end with full supervision (using dataset identities as the labels).
-Next, we explore a \textit{self-supervised} protocol, following the common protocol used for semantic classification tasks in the scenario of self-supervised learning.
+Thus far, all our dataset classification results are presented under a \textit{fully-supervised} protocol: the models are trained end-to-end with full supervision.
+Next, we explore a \textit{self-supervised} protocol, following the common protocol used for semantic classification tasks in self-supervised learning.

-Formally, we pre-train a self-supervised learning model MAE \cite{he2022masked} without using any labels.
+Formally, we pre-train a self-supervised learning model MAE~\citep{he2022masked} without using any labels.
 Then we freeze the features extracted from this pre-trained model, and train a linear classifier using supervision for the dataset classification task.
 This is referred to as the linear probing protocol.
 We note that in this protocol, \textit{only the linear classifier layer is tunable} under the supervision of the dataset classification labels.
 Linear probing presents a more challenging scenario.

 Table~\ref{tab:feature_space} shows the results under the self-supervised protocol.
 Even with MAE pre-trained on standard ImageNet (which involves \textit{no} YCD images), the model achieves 76.2\% linear probing accuracy for dataset classification.
-In this case, only the linear classifier layer is exposed to the dataset classification data.
+In this case, only the linear classifier layer is exposed to the classification data.

 Using MAE pre-trained on the same YCD training data, the model achieves higher accuracy of 78.4\% in linear probing.
 Note that although this MAE is pre-trained on the same target data, it has no prior knowledge that the goal is for dataset classification.
 Nevertheless, the pre-trained model can learn features that are more discriminative (for this task) than those pre-trained on the different dataset of ImageNet.
-This transfer learning behavior again resembles those observed in semantic classification tasks.
+This transfer learning behavior again resembles those seen in semantic classification tasks.